LordeTyrael/PokeAllianceAssetsCryptography/README.md

 ### `init.lua`

 The only file with `flags & 1`.
-Its 32-byte key field is `master XOR SHA256(master || salt)`, and unmasking it reproduces the master constant — the file *stores* the key, it does not derive one.
+Its 32-byte key field is `master XOR SHA256(master || salt)` — the same constant, obfuscated.
+Unmasking it takes the constant as an input, and `init.lua` is itself encrypted with it, so the binary is still the only source.

 ### `things.spr.partN`